Hibou57/External-Programs-ST3/README.md

  * If one needs to run external commands interactively without wishing for an interpreter, xe better use
    [External Command](https://packagecontrol.io/packages/External%20Command),
-   a plug-in, similar to this one at a very abstract level, but different enough for this plug-in to have a reason to be.
+   a plug-in, similar to this one at a abstract level, but different enough for this plug-in to have a reason to be.
  * If one needs to run possibly long running commands asynchronously, xe better use